Don't get cocky with these Covid-19 numbers. With new variants, easing restrictions now would be 'incredibly risky' - KION546

 When the right public health measures are implemented, day care centers are safe for both children and staff members, the researchers said.

-The study was published Monday in the Lancet Child & Adolescent Health and conducted in the French cities of Paris, Rouen and Annecy between June 4 and July 3 — up to two months after France’s national lockdown.
+The study was published Monday in Lancet Child & Adolescent Health and conducted in the French cities of Paris, Rouen and Annecy between June 4 and July 3 — up to two months after France’s first national lockdown started easing.

 The study used data from rapid antibody tests and found the prevalence of antibodies for children at day care centers was only 3.7% — well below the national rate of 10% found in adults in the same time period.

-The 14 children that were found to have antibodies came from 13 different centers, and the two children from the same center never had contact.
+The 14 children who were found to have antibodies came from 13 centers, and the two children from the same center never had contact.

 At those day care centers, staff members wore face masks; enrollment and staffing were reduced; children who became symptomatic were excluded; staff conducted regular temperature checks and reinforced hand hygiene; and everyone practiced physical distancing.